 Do you remember when we picked words for the year?
-I mean, to be fair, I never did this but many of my friends did.
-Bloom.
+I mean, to be fair, I never did this but many of my friends did… Bloom.
 Inspire.
 Present.
 You know…

 I guess that’s two words.
 Do you like that segue?

-Intimate weddings became much more well know in 2020 not because everyone suddenly felt like they’d like to get married with only their closest family members in attendance but because the world turned upside down and theses couples were having to make hard choices.
+Micro weddings became much more well know in 2020 not because everyone suddenly felt like they’d like to get married with only their closest family members in attendance but because the world turned upside down and these couples were having to make hard choices.
 Most of the time they’d been planning their weddings for upwards of 2 years, excited for every detail and ready to step into the next moment of their future.
 They suddenly we’re left with a choice; move the wedding, or completely reimagine it.
-Many of our couples moved to the following year, but a few decided to plan the intimate wedding of their dreams.
+Many of our couples moved to the following year, but a few decided to plan the micro wedding of their dreams.
 And it’s been kind of amazing to see couples choosing to celebrate (safely) and during this crazy time, some of them still planning to have a huge celebration a year or so from now when they can celebrate with their larger circles of friends.

 When I first met Lauren and her amazing family, I fell in love.
 Seriously, one of those, you guys are the cutest people and I MUST be a part of your wedding day moments… It’s hard to put into words just what I saw in them, but there was just such a genuineness in every interaction.
 These are the kind of people that I moved to the midwest to find.
 Down to earth, care about your neighbor, make-sure-they-order vegan-donuts-and-specialty-local-roast-coffee-for-our-trip-home kinda people.
 I promise I liked them before the baked goods and coffee.
 Seriously.

-Lauren and Cody were planning a destination intimate wedding to Cook Forest, Pennsylvania which had incredible significance for them, which was entirely why they chose it for their wedding day.
+Although we met in Cleveland, Ohio Lauren and Cody were planning a destination intimate wedding to Cook Forest, Pennsylvania which had incredible significance for them, which was entirely why they chose it for their wedding day.
 Lauren’s mother grew up vacationing at the same spot that her grandparents had their honeymoon.

 Cody went to school in Chicago and Lauren in Texas, both of them are musicians, with Cody being a classical violinist.
 Their love story began when her sister set them up and they are literally the kind of people that make you want to believe in love all over again.
 Add with that a deep love of family and heritage, plus a little adventuring on the side made for a pretty fun wedding weekend.